LiveYourLeif/CGP_miniproject_JRA/README.md

 # CGP miniproject | Jonas Attrup
 ## _MED 5 - autumn semester 2022._
 This mini-poject was made in order to qualify for the oral esxam in the Computer Graphics Programming coruse at Aalborg University.
 The foundation of the project is to make a shader, showcase its functionalies in Unity, and understand the basic of HLSL (High-level shader language).
-In order to do so, a cartoon shader (_Toon shader_) was programmed based on the _phong reflection model_.
+In order to do so, a cartoon shader (_Toon shader_) was programmed.

 ## Instalation instructions
 - Clone the git repo or download it manually.